Is Corruption in Nigeria a Cultural Norm or a Curable Disease?

 Also, the digitization of government processes and services can also reduce opportunities for bribery and extortion, making it more challenging for corrupt individuals to operate.

-Additionally, there should be a focus on creating economic opportunities and reducing poverty.
 Many instances of corruption in Nigeria are driven by desperation and the need for survival.

 By providing avenues for economic growth and development, individuals are less likely to resort to corruption as a means of survival.

 While corruption may have deep roots in cultural norms, it is also a curable disease.
-It is a complex issue that needs different approaches to effectively address it.

 The government, civil society, and citizens must work together to tackle this disease and build a better future for Nigeria.
-There is hope for a corruption- free Nigeria.
+There is hope for a corruption-free Nigeria.

 It will not be an easy or quick process, but with determination, dedication, and consistency, it is a problem that can be tackled.